keithalewis/math/opm.md

-Another reason this mathematical definition of arbitrage does not accurately model reality is that you will eventually run out of instruments to purchase as $t > 0$ gets large.
+Another reason this mathematical definition of arbitrage does not accurately model reality is that you will eventually run out of instruments to purchase or sell as $t$ gets large.
 Every instrument has a finite float.
-Just ask any large hedge fund.

 There is a connection between cones and convex sets.